 Isomers of alkanes:

-As we know carbon tends to make four bonds for example in methane structure, carbon forms bonds with four hydrogens.
+As we know, carbon tends to make four bonds; for example, in the methane structure, carbon forms bonds with four hydrogens.
 This means there is only one possible structure for a single carbon having four hydrogens.
-Similarly, if there are two hydrogens then there will be two possible structures for that compound.
+Similarly, if there are two hydrogens, then there will be two possible structures for that compound.
 Similar is the case if there are three carbons.
 Now if we talk about compounds having more than three carbons then there will be more than one possible structure for that compound.
-For example: C4H10 has two possible structures butane and isobutane.
-Both the compound has same chemical but different structural formulas, which is why they are called isomers.
+For example, C₄H₁₀ has two possible structures: butane and isobutane.
+Both compounds have the same chemical but different structural formulas, which is why they are called isomers.

 Alkanes nbutane structure